JPLMLIA/pdsc/README.md

 designed to be extensible to other instruments and bodies.

 Please refer to the [documentation](https://jplmlia.github.io/pdsc/) for instructions on installation, setup, and usage.
+We also show some simple commands below.

 ---

-Copyright 2019, by the California Institute of Technology.
+Copyright 2023, by the California Institute of Technology.
 ALL RIGHTS RESERVED.
 United States Government Sponsorship acknowledged.
 Any commercial use must be negotiated with the Office of Technology Transfer at the California Institute of Technology.